 Response: Thank you for your review.
-We re-evaluated the manuscript per your insightful comments and hope it is better.
+We have re-evaluated the manuscript as per your insightful comments and we hope it is now better.

 Comment 1.2: The paper is silent about the link between human resource management practices and team work as well as team outcomes.
 I would suggest consultation/review of relevant literature on this[e.g. 1.
 Gile et al. Human Resources for Health (2018) 16:34 .
 Teamwork considered as among the bundles of ' Empowerment -Enhancing practices', effect of psychological safety on a team level outcomes and patient outcomes need to be highlighted.
 OR this should be reflected under the limitations part].
 Also consider reviewing Martina Buljac(2018.Teamwork and Teamwork Training in Health care: An Integration and a Path Forward.

 Response: We appreciate the comment.
-The link between human resource management practices and team work so as team outcomes was incorporated by us in the introduction, discussion and conclusions.
-We used the references suggested by you.
-In the introduction, elements of empowered-enhanced practice were added with their association to team performance and patient outcome (Lines- ), and in the discussion the association between team engagement to staff psychological safety and patient safety (Lines--).
-The importance of training and its contribution to improve confidence and coordination among team members was added in the discussion (Lines ---_.
+The link between human resource management practices, team work, and team outcomes has been added to the introduction, discussion, and conclusions.
+We have incorporated the references you suggested.
+In the introduction, elements about empowered-enhanced practice have been added, along with their association with team performance and patient outcomes (lines- ), while in the discussion we have clarified the association between team engagement and staff psychological safety and patient safety (lines--).
+The importance of training and its contribution to improve confidence and coordination among team members has also been added to the discussion (lines ---).

 Comment 1.3: Why you opt for sticking to the 'teamwork' definition reiterated in the manuscript than other several definitions/justify pls.

-Response: I appreciate the comment.
-The definition mention for teamwork is the common accepted definition.
-However, based on your comment, we added several more reference supporting the definition and added a specified definition for teamwork in the operating room (Lines--).
+Response: We appreciate the comment.
+The definition of teamwork mentioned is a commonly accepted definition.
+However, based on your comment, we have added several more references supporting the definition and added a specific definition for teamwork in the operating room (lines--).

 Comment 1.4: What were the other important factors determining Patient safety (economic, sex/gender. age, ..) psychological safety (e.g. age, gender/sex-being female staff or male in a team, service year, position, workload...) are key to boost team work and engagement, and team performance?
 If this is not under the scope, mention these (partly) under the limitation section.

 Response: Thank you for the comments.
-The Other factors mentioned are important for patient safety and teamwork.
-However, they were not measured by the Ministry of Health in their observations and therefore it is mentioned as a limitation of the study (Lines---).
+The other factors mentioned are important for patient safety and teamwork.
+However, they were not measured by the Ministry of Health in their observations and therefore we have mentioned this as a limitation of the study (lines---).

 Comment 1.5: Methodology/study design part needs to be clearly articulated: what specific sampling technique was used and why/why not?

 Response: We appreciate the comment.
-The sampling technique was clarified in two aspects.
-First, in the participants section, we clarified that the observations were performed in hospitals that stand the criteria of general hospitals by the Ministry of Health and represent a wide variation of hospitals in relation to their size and location (Lines---_.
+The sampling technique has been clarified in two aspects.
+First, in the participants section, we have clarified that the observations were performed in hospitals that meet the criteria for general hospitals by the Ministry of Health and represent a wide variety of hospitals in relation to their size and location (lines---).

-Second, in the data collection section, we emphasized that the sample include all the observations performed by the MOH at 2018-2021 and were performed based on accepted guidelines of direct observations.
-We also described the methodology of the random observations on surgical cases taking into consideration not to observe on the same surgical team members more than once a day.
-(Lines ---)
+Second, in the data collection section, we have emphasized that the sample included all observations performed by the MOH between 2018 and 2021 and that these were performed according to accepted guidelines for direct observations.
+We have also described the methodology for the random observation of surgical cases, taking care not to observe the same surgical team members more than once a day (lines ---).

-Also, we added a limitation to the study about the dataset sampling representing observations of four years, what may challenge the ability to generalize the findings.
+Furthermore, we have added a limitation, in that the study represents a dataset of sampling observations for four years, which may limit the generalizability of the findings.